mauurao/maurocardoso.github.io/about.md

 - MSc in Computer Engineering from ISCTE - University Institute of Lisbon
 - Postgraduate Degree in Integrated Decision Support Systems (Business Intelligence Systems) from ISCTE - University Institute of Lisbon
-- Bachelor’s Degree in Electrotechnical and Computer Engineering from Polytechnic Institute of Setúbal.
+- Bachelor’s Degree in Electrical and Computer Engineering from Polytechnic Institute of Setúbal.

 &ensp;